What Is the Impact of Sleep Apnea on Urologic Health?

 What Are the Treatment Options?

-Non-invasive treatment options for sleep apnea, like continuous positive airway pressure (CPAP), mandibular advancement devices, and transcutaneous electrical nerve stimulation (TENS), can be helpful in reducing symptoms of sleep apnea as well as urological complications.
+Non-invasive treatment options for sleep apnea, like continuous positive airway pressure (CPAP), mandibular advancement devices, and transcutaneous electrical nerve stimulation (TENS), can help reduce symptoms of sleep apnea as well as urological complications.

 Conclusion: